braun-embedded/flott-motion.org/content/about.md

 Flott is a toolkit for developing motion control software in Rust.
 Check out the [home page](/) for more information.

 Responsible for the content on this website is Hanno Braun.
-Full contact data:
+Full contact information:

 <table class="about-contact">
     <tr>